myrtleTree33/cs4248-assignment-2/README.txt

 Both trainer and tester programs are found in `final/trainer` and `final/tester` respectively.

+If does not run with `java ...`, ensure that program is compiled before running:

+    $ javac sctrain.java
+    $ javac sctest.java

 ### Training

     java sctrain <word1> <word2> <train_file> <model_file>